-Purpose: This guide outlines the essential steps to develop a new strategic plan and have students lead the process.
-Included in this guide are tips to build a quality mission statement and complete a SWOT analysis to create important POA activities and new initiatives.
+Purpose: This guide outlines the essential steps for developing a new strategic plan and involves students in the leadership process.
+Included in this guide are tips on building a quality mission statement and completing a SWOT analysis to create important POA activities and new initiatives.